mongodb/anser/README.rst

 Project
 -------

-Please file feature requests and bug reports in the `MAKE project
+Please file feature requests and bug reports in the `EVG project
-<https://jira.mongodb.com/browse/MAKE>`_ of the MongoDB Jira
+<https://jira.mongodb.com/browse/EVG>`_ of the MongoDB Jira
 instance.
 This is also the place to file related amboy and grip requests.